Ondrysak/ondrysak.github.io/content/posts/questionably_distributed.md

 ---
 title: ImaginaryCTF - Questionably-Distributed
-description: Writeup for questionably-distributed reverse engineering challenge
+description: First blood writeup for questionably-distributed reverse engineering challenge using IDA Pro MCP server
 date: 2025-09-30
 tldr: A distributed system challenge where multiple servers obfuscate a simple transformation.
+We first blooded this hard difficulty challenge using the IDA Pro MCP server for automated analysis.
 The flag is hidden in the main diagonal of a 28×28 lookup table after applying XOR and arithmetic operations.
 draft: false
-tags: ["ctf", "writeup", "reverse-engineering", "ida-pro"]
+tags: ["ctf", "writeup", "reverse-engineering", "ida-pro", "mcp", "first-blood"]
 ---

 # Questionably-Distributed Challenge Writeup

 ## Challenge Overview

 **Challenge Name:** questionably-distributed
 **Category:** Reverse Engineering
-**Difficulty:** Medium
+**Difficulty:** Hard
+**Points:** 418pts
+**Solves:** 32
+**Author:** Minerva-007
 **Flag:** `ictf{51ngl3_4PP_mul71pl3_53rv1c35}`
+**Achievement:** 🩸 **First Blood!**

+### Challenge Description

+> Distributed computing is the new tech on the horizon, so I decided to distribute the computer itself.
+Enjoy this horrendous simulation of a CPU running locally over TCP.
+This is not a steg chall.

+## The MCP Server Advantage

+For this challenge, I used the **IDA Pro MCP (Model Context Protocol) server** to automate the reverse engineering process.
+MCP is a protocol that allows AI assistants to interact with tools like IDA Pro programmatically, enabling automated analysis, renaming, and annotation of binaries.

+The IDA Pro MCP server implementation I used is based on the work described in [Wil Gibbs' blog post about DEF CON Finals MCP](https://wilgibbs.com/blog/defcon-finals-mcp/).
+This approach allowed me to:

+- Automatically retrieve function decompilations
+- Programmatically rename variables and functions
+- Add comments and annotations
+- Extract data structures and binary data
+- Perform complex analysis without manual clicking

+This automated workflow was key to achieving **first blood** on this hard difficulty challenge - the combination of AI-assisted analysis and MCP automation allowed for rapid understanding of the binary's behavior.

 ## Initial Analysis

 The challenge provides a Windows executable `chal.exe`.
 Running the binary shows that it starts three different servers on different ports:
 - Port 5555: Lookup table server
 - Port 6666: Arithmetic server
 - Port 7777: Comparison server

 The binary appears to implement a distributed system with multiple services, hence the name "questionably-distributed".
+As the author notes, this is a "horrendous simulation of a CPU running locally over TCP" - essentially distributing basic CPU operations across network services.

 ## Reverse Engineering Process